Irreligion in Singapore

-As of 2020, 20% of Singaporeans have no religious affiliation.
-The rate of irreligion is different among ethnic groups of Singapore: about 26% of Chinese residents have no religion, compared to just 0.4% of Malay residents and 2.2% of Indian residents.
-Age is also an important factor, as around 24% of people aged 15 to 24 indicated they had no religious connection, compared to 15% of residents aged 55 and over in the last census.
+As of the last census in 2025, 24% of residents (Note: In Singapore, the term "resident" refers to both citizens and permanent residents (PRs).) in Singapore have no religious affiliation.
+The rate of irreligion varies among the different ethnic groups of Singapore; officially, about 30% of ethnic Chinese have no religion, compared to 3.2% of Indians and just 0.4% of Malays.
+Age also plays a factor: around 27% of people aged 15 to 24 indicated they had no religious connection, compared to 19% of residents aged 55 and over.
+While Singapore is a secular state, the true figures of irreligion may not be properly ascertained, as leaving certain religions can result in ostracism by one's family or community.

 Singapore's non-religious tend to be atheists, agnostics, humanists, theists, deists or skeptics.
-Some locals affiliate with no religion, but will still continue practice traditional rituals like ancestral worship, which they do not necessarily regard as religious in essence.
-The number of non-religious people in Singapore has risen slightly.
-Census reports show that those who said they have no religion rose from 13% in 1980 to 20% in 2020.
+Some locals affiliate with no religion, but will still continue practicing traditional rituals like ancestral worship, which they do not necessarily regard as religious in essence.
+The number of non-religious people in Singapore has risen.
+Census reports show that those who said they have no religion rose from 13% in 1980 to 24% in 2025.
 In recent years, social gatherings of non-religious people have become more popular in Singapore.

-Since 2005, informal atheist groups had organised social gatherings to discuss religion and secularism, and popular books on the topic from authors such as Richard Dawkins and Christopher Hitchens.
-One of the earliest groups was called the Atheist Haven, and was formed by three Singaporeans in 2004.